rcazzara/seldovia/_people/Andrew Johnson.md

 death_place: null
 family_name: null
 given_names: null
-title: William Richard Miller
+title: Andrew Johnson
 ---

 # Andrew Johnson

-# December 13, 1888, Kodiak, Alaska-- March 3, 1931, Seldovia, Alaska
+## December 13, 1888, Kodiak, Alaska-- March 3, 1931, Seldovia, Alaska

 **Andrew Johnson was born in Finland on February 12, 1864, the son of John and Maggie Michelson.
 He immigrated to the US in 1888